CMSP Tales & KLX 300D Upgrades

 Actually, I contend that this drop and stop Olympics aspect is even more challenging for beginners trying to master riding a motorcycle safely.

-NorCal Moto store their Lifan KP motorcycles in a shipping container next to a porta-potty on site in said car park, which I think all the Lifan KP gear should be parked inside of (the porta potty that is), cause IMHO, them things be a bit on the crappy side of life.
+I think all the Lifan KP 200 gear should be parked inside of a porta potty of their very own, cause IMHO, them things be a bit on the crappy side of life.

-In terms of suitable gear, I bought myself a suitable armored motorcycle jacket, 2 pairs of motorcycle ankle boots, armored motorcycle gloves and did a lot of practice riding around my home vicinity in Oakley, Brentwood and East Antioch to get ready for said 2 days of what I thought would be useful refresher training.
+In terms of suitable gear, I bought myself a suitable armored motorcycle jacket, 2 pairs of motorcycle ankle boots, 2 pairs of armored motorcycle gloves and did a lot of practice riding around my home vicinity in Oakley, Brentwood and East Antioch to get ready for said 2 days of what I thought would be useful refresher training.

 It all looked rather splendid on paper at any rate!